-b.
 Financial instruments

-Financial instruments cover a wide range of financial assets, including financial investments, trade receivables and cash and cash equivalents and certain financial liabilities, including trade payables and borrowings.
+Financial instruments cover a wide range of financial assets, including trade receivables and cash and cash equivalents and certain financial liabilities.
 Financial assets and financial liabilities are recognised in the Company's Statement of financial position when the Company becomes party to the contractual provisions of the instrument.
 The Company derecognises a financial asset when the contractual rights to receive cash flows have expired or been forfeited by the Company.
 A financial liability is derecognised when the liability is extinguished.